Trump To Take Aim At Utah's National Monuments, Reversing Predecessors' Legacies

 But Utah, with its new 1.3 million-acre Bears Ears monument and the 1.8 million-acre Grand Staircase National Monument, has always been at the center of the debate, and largely what spurred the review.

 On Monday, during a ceremony at the Utah state Capitol, Trump is reportedly expected to announce plans to shrink the boundaries of Bears Ears by up to 85 percent.
-His predecessor, President Obama, created the monument shortly before leaving office.
+His predecessor, President Barack Obama, created the monument shortly before leaving office.
 The Grand Staircase monument, which stems from the Clinton administration, could be cut in half.

 Utah's Republican congressional delegation, along with county commissions and conservative groups, pressed the administration to act.